-Are there any differences between the three prominent strategy deployment methodologies of OGSM, OKR and Hoshin Kanri?
+Are there any differences between the three prominent strategy deployment methodologies of OGSM, OKR, and Hoshin Kanri?
+Find out the answers to what OKR stands for when to apply Hoshin Kanri, and more.

-Written by: Christian Loyer, Managing Director, Loyer Consulting Ltd
+Written by: Christian Loyer, Managing Director, Loyer Consulting Ltd, and James Milsom

 To begin, the most robust and complete methodology in the market today (according to many practitioners); Hoshin Kanri, has been around since the 1950s.